dccuchile/wefe/doc/user_guide_measurement.rst

 Word Preprocessors
 ------------------

-``run_queries`` allows to preprocess each word before they are searched in the model's vocabulary.through the parameter ``preprocessors``. (list of one or more preprocessor).
+``run_queries`` allows preprocessing each word before they are searched in the model's vocabulary.through the parameter ``preprocessors``. (list of one or more preprocessor).
 This parameter accepts a list of individual preprocessors, which are defined below: